 - If you are taking, or have taken in the last two weeks, drugs for depression known as Monoamine Oxidase Inhibitors (MAOIs).

-If any of these apply to you, get advice from a doctor or pharmacist without taking Sudafed Blocked Nose Spray.
+- If any of these apply to you, get advice from a doctor or pharmacist without using Sudafed Decongestant Tablets.

 Talk to your doctor or pharmacist:

 - If you have liver or kidney problems.

 - If you have high blood pressure or heart disease.